-- of a battered person with a petition under 204(a)(1)(A) or (B) or 244(a)(3) of the Immigration and Naturalization Act. - (B) an alien who was admitted to the United States and who was: - (i) granted asylum under Section 208 of such Act regardless of the date asylum is granted; - (ii) a refugee admitted to the United States under Section 207 of such Act regardless of the date admitted; - (iii) an alien with deportation withheld under Section 243(h) of such Act regardless of the date deportation was withheld; - (iv) a Cuban or Haitian entrant as defined in Section 501(e) of the Refugee Education Assistance Act of 1980, regardless of the date of entry; - (v) an alien who is a veteran as defined in 38 U.S.C. ' 101, with a discharge characterized as an honorable discharge and not on the grounds of alienage; - (vi) an alien who is on active duty, other than active duty for training, in the Armed Forces of the United States; - (vii) the spouse or unmarried dependent child of an individual described in (C) of this paragraph. - (viii) a victim of a severe form of trafficking pursuant to Section 107(b) of the Trafficking Victims Protection Act of 2000; or - (ix) admitted as an Amerasian immigrant. - (C) permanent residents who first entered the country under - (B) of this paragraph and who later converted to lawful permanent residence status. - (2) Other aliens lawfully admitted for permanent residence (non-qualified aliens).
-Non-qualified aliens are those individuals who were admitted to the United States and who do not meet any of the definitions in paragraph (1) of this subsection.
-Non-qualified aliens are ineligible for SoonerCare for five years from the date of entry except that non-qualified aliens are eligible for emergency services only when the individual has a medical condition (including emergency labor and delivery) with acute symptoms which may result in placing his/her health in serious jeopardy, serious impairment to bodily functions or serious dysfunction of body organ or part without immediate medical attention.
-The only exception is when a pregnant woman qualifies under the pregnancy related benefits covered under the Title XXI program because the newborn child will meet the citizenship requirement at birth. - (3) Afghan Special Immigrants.
-Afghan special immigrants, as defined in Public Law 110-161, who have special immigration status after December 26, 2007, are exempt from the five year period of ineligibility for SoonerCare services for a timelimited period.
-The time-limited exemption period for Afghan special immigrants is eight months from the date of entry into the United States as a special immigrant or the date of conversion to special immigrant status.
-All other eligibility requirements must be met to qualify for SoonerCare services. individuals do not meet one of the categorical relationships, they may apply and be determined eligible for Refugee Medical Assistance.
-Once the eight month exemption period ends, Afghan special immigrants are no longer exempt from the five year bar for SoonerCare services and are only eligible for services described in (2) of this subsection until the five year period ends.
-Afghan special immigrants are considered lawful permanent residents.
+- (B) an alien who was admitted to the United States and who was: - (i) granted asylum under Section 208 of such Act regardless of the date asylum is granted; - (ii) a refugee admitted to the United States under Section 207 of such Act regardless of the date admitted; - (iii) an alien with deportation withheld under Section 243(h) of such Act regardless of the date deportation was withheld; - (iv) a Cuban or Haitian entrant as defined in Section 501(e) of the Refugee Education Assistance Act of 1980, regardless of the date of entry; - (v) an alien who is a veteran as defined in 38 U.S.C. ' 101, with a discharge characterized as an honorable discharge and not on the grounds of alienage; - (vi) an alien who is on active duty, other than active duty for training, in the Armed Forces of the United States; - (vii) the spouse or unmarried dependent child of an individual described in (C) of this paragraph. - (viii) a victim of a severe form of trafficking pursuant to Section 107(b) of the Trafficking Victims Protection Act of 2000; or - (ix) admitted as an Amerasian immigrant. - (C) permanent residents who first entered the country under - (B) of this paragraph and who later converted to lawful permanent residence status. - (2) Other aliens lawfully admitted for permanent residence (nonqualified aliens).
+Non-qualified aliens are those individuals who were admitted to the United States and who do not meet any of the definitions in paragraph (1) of this subsection. qualified aliens are ineligible for Medicaid for five years from the date of entry except that non-qualified aliens are eligible for emergency services only when the individual has a medical condition (including emergency labor and delivery) with acute symptoms which may result in placing his/her health in serious jeopardy, serious impairment to bodily functions or serious dysfunction of body organ or part without immediate medical The only exception is when a pregnant woman attention. qualifies under the pregnancy related benefits covered under the Title XXI program because the newborn child will meet the citizenship requirement at birth. - (3) Undocumented aliens.
+Undocumented aliens who do not meet any of the definitions in (1)-(2) of this subsection are eligible for emergency services only when the individual has a medical condition (including emergency labor and delivery) with acute symptoms which may result in placing his/her health in serious jeopardy, serious impairment to bodily functions or serious dysfunction of body organ or part without immediate medical attention.
+The only exception is when a pregnant woman qualifies under the pregnancy related benefits covered under the Title XXI program because the newborn child will meet the citizenship requirement at birth.